Dreamforce 2018: The definitive survival guide

 2. Prep with a Dreamforce jet-pack

-Be a Dreamforce pro by downloading Salesforce’s ‘Jet pack’ with everything you need to know beforehand.
-With podcasts, maps, e-books and agendas, you can print it all off to read on the plane and land ready to go.
+Be a Dreamforce pro by printing Salesforce’s website info with everything you need to know beforehand.
+With podcasts, maps, e-books and agendas, you can print a lot of content all off to read on the plane and land ready to go.
 It will also be a great conversation starter if you find yourself next to a fellow attendee on the plane (it’s never too early to network!)

 If you’re less of a planner, then as a minimum it’s probably worth printing off Salesforce’s map of Dreamforce beforehand.